Civil Summons Credit Card Debt

 - Trial (should it get this far)

 The most important thing to keep in mind when dealing with a summons and credit card debt case is that ignoring the lawsuit is NOT an option.
-The Defendant MUST respond to his summons.
-No matter how overwhelming the process or information may seem, he can fight for his rights and go to court equipped with the knowledge to win his credit card lawsuit.
+The defendant must respond to his/her summons.
+No matter how overwhelming the process or information may seem, you can fight for your rights and go to court equipped with the knowledge necessary to win your credit card lawsuit.
 It just requires some research, preparation, information from this website and the step-by-step help found in The Defendant’s Package.